 The Write Status Register (WRSR) command has no effect on S15, S10, S1 and S0 of the Status Register.
-CS# must be driven high after the eighth or sixteen bits of the data byte has been latched in.
+CS# must be driven high after the eighth or sixteen bit of the data byte has been latched in.
 If not, the Write Status Register (WRSR) command is not executed.
-If CS# is driven high after eighth bit of the data byte, the S15~S8 bits will keep the previous value.
+If CS# is driven high after eighth bit of the data byte, the CMP and QE and SRP1 bits will be cleared to 0.
 As soon as CS# is driven high, the self-timed Write Status Register cycle (whose duration is tW) is initiated.
-While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write in Progress (WIP) bit.
-The Write in Progress (WIP) bit is 1 during the self-timed Write Status Register cycle, and is 0 when it is completed.
+While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write In Progress (WIP) bit.
+The Write In Progress (WIP) bit is 1 during the self-timed Write Status Register cycle, and is 0 when it is completed.
 When the cycle is completed, the Write Enable Latch (WEL) is reset.